-Fact: The emergency contraception pill (ECP) is sometimes called the 'morning-after-pill'.
+Fact: The is sometimes called the 'morning-after-pill'.
 Although the ECP should be taken as soon as possible, it does not have to be taken in the morning.
-There are two types of ECP that work for up to four or five days after sex and they are both more effective when taken as soon as possible.
+There are two types of ECP that work for up to 4 or 5 days after sex and they are both more effective when taken as soon as possible.
 The ECP is not an abortion pill.
 If you are already pregnant, ECP will not work.

 ECPs are available from the chemist with no prescription.

 Myth: Long-term use of contraception can make it harder to get pregnant later

 Fact: Once women stop using contraception, their periods and fertility will usually soon return to normal.

 - (Depo-Provera® or Depo-Ralovera® shot) – it can take up to 12-18 months for the hormones to leave your body and for your fertility to be fully restored

 - (or tubal ligation) – which is intended to be permanent.

 Myth: You can't get pregnant if you're breastfeeding